yekaditya15/Frontend4_Week1Project/README.md

-# Frontend3 Module Test Project
+# Frontend4 Week 1 Project

 This is a cryptocurrency dashboard application built using React.
 The app fetches real-time data of top cryptocurrencies from the CoinGecko API, allowing users to search, filter, and sort the cryptocurrencies based on market cap or 24-hour price change percentage.